HarvardWestlake/Wolvercoin/Technical Specifications/PublicGoodsKickstarter.md

     - name: string (THIS IS ALSO THE KEY OF THE ENTRY IN THE HASHMAP)
     - goal: the donation goal to be met
     - donations: Donation[]
+        - donationsLen: how many unique people have donated
     - totalDonations: the total amount of money donated so far
+    - creator: who created the good
 ## Methods
 - createGood(String nameOfGood, int price)
     - makes a good with whatever price is decided and is not redeemed until curent is equal to price.